luigibonati/md-stateinterpreter/docs/getting_started.rst

 * ``MDTraj`` (read MD trajectories)
 * ``NGLView`` (visualize trajectories)

-Once you have installed the requirements, you can install mlcvs by cloning the repository:
+Once you have installed the requirements, you can install ``stateinterpreter`` by cloning the repository:
 ::

     git clone https://github.com/luigibonati/md-stateinterpreter.git stateinterpreter